vance/tiny-graph/README.md

 ```
 var canvasHeight = 50;
 window._graph.draw(canvasHeight, 'yellow', 'canvasHeight');
-//draws a plot at 50 at the current x value
+//draws a plot at 50 at the current x value labeled as 'canvasHeight'
 ```
 x value is simply incremented with each call